 I screamed at someone obscenities in Greek, Portuguese and Italian.
 I have blurry pictures and a random footage of brilliant minds talking absolute shit.
 I love it when serious people are still able to generate huge amounts of absurdities.

 I slept in a couch, with a pillow over my head so my back hurts but things felt ok.
 Not just then, temporarily, but also, the future felt ok.
-A good friend is leaving this place and it feels somewhat nice that I am sad about it.
+A good friend is leaving back to his home country, and it feels somewhat nice that I am sad about it.

 When I was growing up, online hangouts occurred on IRC, forums or altavista chatrooms.
 All these platforms had one thing in common: anonymity.
 The internet was objectively known to be a creepy place.